amal-krishna-m-u/clipit/Readme.md

              >> sudo chmod +x /bin/clipit.sh

+  4.3 step 3: create a file path as follows

+              >>"/home/clipboard/clipit.json"

+  4.4 step 4: update the <path> in the clipit.sh file with the path where this repo is cloned

+              >> python3 <path>clipit.py $1

 5.How to use

-   5.1  To copy currently copied clipboard text to cli     pit use cmd
+   5.1  To copy currently copied clipboard text to clipit use cmd

       >>bash clipit.sh -key